Singapore

 Legal and Regulatory Environment

 The Singapore Companies Act outlines the framework for financial reporting in Singapore.
-This law requires the maintenance of company accounts and requires all companies (except certain exempt companies) to have their financial statements audited.
+This law requires the maintenance of company accounts and requires all companies (except for certain companies which qualify for audit exemption) to have their financial statements audited.
+Under the Singapore Companies Act, Singapore-incorporated companies are required to prepare their financial statements in accordance with the accounting standards formulated by the Accounting Standards Committee (AS Committee) under the Accounting and Corporate Regulatory Authority (ACRA).

 Accounting Framework

-Under the Accounting Standards Act, the Accounting Standards Council (ASC) is responsible for setting accounting standards in Singapore.
+Under the Accountancy Functions (Consolidation) Act 2022, the AS Committee is responsible for formulating accounting standards in Singapore.

-Foreign companies listed on the Singapore Stock Exchange are permitted to prepare their financial statements based on SFRS(I), SFRS, or IFRS, or US Generally Accepted Accounting Principles (US GAAP).
+Foreign companies with primary listings on the SGX are permitted to prepare their financial statements in accordance with SFRS(I), IFRS or US Generally Accepted Accounting Principles (US GAAP).
+For secondary listings, the financial statements need only be reconciled to SFRS(I), IFRS or US GAAP.
 Additionally, Singapore-incorporated listed companies are permitted to use IFRS if they are also listed on another stock exchange that requires IFRS.

-The ASC also issues Singapore Financial Reporting Standard for Small Entities (SFRS for Small Entities).
-This is a separate set of accounting standards for use by smaller entities in Singapore which is adopted from the IFRS for SMEs.
+The AS Committee also issues Singapore Financial Reporting Standard for Small Entities (SFRS for Small Entities).
+This is a separate set of accounting standards for use by small entities (subject to the criteria set out in ASC Statement on Applicability) in Singapore, and are substantially aligned with the IFRS for SMEs.
 Small entities in Singapore have the option of using SFRS for Small Entities or they can also apply SFRS(I) and SFRS.

 Auditing Framework